fedeghe/malta/README.md

 Changelog
 ---------
+- **2.0.5** markdown support added, every .md tpl will be glued in an .html file
+- **2.0.4** lack of --force drives to a new version just to remove a console.log !!!
+- **2.0.3** is possible to specify the complete path (relative to the execution folder) of the variable json.
+- **2.0.2** if using a json file for multi build, a ! as first key character will tell Malta to ignore this line
 - **2.0.1** fixed README links
 - **2.0.0** no more stop if the same file is included more times, still check for loops over 5000 files
 - **1.1.1** removed some ugly and unuseful messages from console